reside-ic/privateer/README.md

 but this can be overridden by explicitly including or excluding targets by name.

 ### Manual backups
 Backups can be run manually with `privateer backup`.
-In this case the backup filename with be of the format:
+In this case the backup filename will be of the format:

 ```<volume_name>-<machine_name>-%Y-%m-%dT%H-%M-%S.tar.gz```